radtomas/Python/README.md

 # Python

 ## Description
-Repository with different python programs too small to be a separate projects.
+Repository with different Python 3.5 programs too small to be a separate projects.

 ## License